nk691929/collaborative_inventory/README.md

 Login & Roles: I set up different users (Admin, Manager, Viewer) so everyone only sees and does what they're supposed to.

 Super Fast Updates: When you change a stock number, the app updates instantly.
-If the internet is slow, it fixes itself later—this is called Optimistic UI.
+If the network is slow, it fixes itself later—this is called Optimistic UI.

 Offline King: If you lose service, you can keep making changes!
 It saves everything into a Queue and syncs when you get back online.